 On an existing website, you have a wealth of data to inform these decisions.

-Online shopping is a user guided experience.
-The “Behavior” tab in Google analytics can give you some areas to spotlight.
+Online shopping is a user-guided experience.
+The “Behavior” tab in Google Analytics can give you some areas to spotlight.
 What are your main landing pages?
-What are the most common paths from those landing pages.
+Consider the most common paths from those landing pages.
 What are your top exit pages?
 Use this to start investigating what may be causing your prospective customers to leave before they buy.

-Check your on page time to see how long prospective customers are engaging with the page.
-If your on page time is low, especially if it is less than 1 minute, you need to rework your page.
+Check your on-page time to see how long prospective customers are engaging with the page.
+If your on-page time is low, especially if it is less than 1 minute, you need to rework your page.
 It could be loading slowly (another metric to check.)
 Or the content could be turning people away.
 Or your advertising is bringing in the wrong person.
 Ideally, your average on page time should be long enough for people to both absorb the content and make a decision- several minutes at least.
-Regardless, the page time will give you a place to start exploring.
+Regardless, page time will give you a place to start exploring.

 The images on your page should represent your content well and be optimized.
 This means that the details like file size and alt text must conform most recent standards for search and load time.
-From a design standpoint, they should be high-quality, well-lit, clear and creative.
-They are the first impression for your brand, from the colors to the details.
+From a design standpoint, they should be high-quality, well-lit, clear, and creative.
+They are the first impression of your brand, from the colors to the details.

 Ensure that your buttons and links function easily.
 If they don’t, it quickly alienates your user.